 Example for Comparing Fractions Using the Same Denominator Method:

-Like fractions can be compared easily as their denominator is same but to compare unlike fraction, it should be converted to like-fraction.
-Let us now see the method of comparison of both these types.
+Like fractions can be compared easily as their denominator is same but to compare unlike fraction, they should be converted to like-fractions.
+Let us see the method of comparison of both these types.

 Comparing Fractions with the Same Denominator